Kvarc13/Natural-Language-SQL-Reports/README.md

-# Zeropark Reports Platform
+# MCP Reports Platform

-Self-service Zeropark reporting for the whole team, driven by conversation with Claude.
-An MCP (Model Context Protocol) server exposes a guarded reporting toolset; three single-purpose backend bridges talk to the Zeropark reports API, the S3 datalake and the SQL engine.
+Self-service reporting for the whole team, driven by conversation with Claude.
+An MCP (Model Context Protocol) server exposes a guarded reporting toolset; three single-purpose backend bridges talk to the reports API, the S3 datalake and the SQL engine.
 Everything is serverless, deployed with AWS SAM, and owned by version-controlled CloudFormation stacks.